davy7125/polyphone/en/manual/settings.md

 : Keys may be named depending on their number (according to MIDI specification), or depending on the name of middle C (C3, C4 or C5).
   Key names may comprise sharps or flats.

+Unique instance
+: Open all files in a single window.

+Startup view
+: Select the view to display when a soundfont is open from the following: general information (default), sample list, first sample, instrument list, first instrument, preset list, first preset.

 Sort divisions
 : The division order within an instrument or a preset can be changed here.

-Unique instance
-: Open all files in a single window.

 Theme
 : Different styles and predefined color sets are available for customizing the appearance of Polyphone.